grigorassorin/car-price-prediction/README.md

 This project was originally developed for educational purposes as a **Capstone project** for the **UCLA Extension Certificate in Data Science** in June 2024.
 The PDF presentation I used to present the project can be found in [`docs/`](docs/Sorin%20Grigoras%20Capstone%20Presentation%20-%20Turkyie%20Car%20Investment%20Strategy.pdf).

-The interactive notebooks (`06` and `07`) were developed later to provide real-world use of the analysis.
+The interactive notebooks (`06` and `07`) were developed later, to provide real-world use of the analysis.

 ---